octobercms/docs/3.x/extend/lists/filter-widgets.md

 ### Filter Widget Registration

-Plugins should register filter widgets by overriding the `registerFilterWidgets` method inside the [Plugin registration class](../plugin/registration.md#oc-registration-file).
+Plugins should register filter widgets by overriding the `registerFilterWidgets` method inside the [plugin registration file](../extending.md).
 The method returns an array containing the widget class in the keys and widget short code as the value.
 Example:

 ```php
 public function registerFilterWidgets()